 What skills do managers need to practice and learn, and how do we learn them?

 When reading to learn, how do we filter out the clickbait and faux trend pieces?

 How will we evaluate how our own labor is deployed, and consider the human beings behind the products and services we use?

 I want you to have the best information.
-Because everything that comes spinning across your feeds — it’s not all equally good.
+Because everything spinning across your feeds — it’s not all equally good.

 My approach is practical.
 I’m a practitioner.
 And we all have to go to work tomorrow, and do all of the things.
 Hopefully the right things.

-Each free newsletter orbits around a single theme relating to leading people at work.
+Each free newsletter orbits around a theme relating to leading, and being, people at work.

-Office Hours.
-I’ve been setting aside one day on my calendar each month for 1:1 phone/video chats on a topic of your choice.
+AMAs.
+I’ve been setting aside one day on my calendar each month for 1:1 phone/video chats with supporting members.
 Obviously this doesn’t scale!
 It works for now, though.
-Office Hours are usually the 3rd Thursday of each month.